Responsible Disclosure Policy

 - Description of the location and potential impact of the vulnerability;

-- Your name/handle and a link for recognition in our Hall of Fame.
+- Your name/handle for recognition in our Hall of Fame.

 If you’d like to encrypt the information, please use our PGP Key.
 The fingerprint is

 2209 9D03 860D 9ABF 1546 AA53 4546 86A4 7DC4 0798.

 Hall of Fame